nealsid/emacs-module-wrapper-template/README.md

   return some_C_work_useful_for_Emacs(i, s, data);
 }

-/* This is how modules are initialized and how functions are registered for being called from elisp */ int emacs_module_init(struct emacs_runtime *runtime) noexcept {
+/* This is how modules are initialized, and how functions are registered for being called from elisp */ int emacs_module_init(struct emacs_runtime *runtime) noexcept {
     emacs_env* env = runtime->get_environment(runtime);
     emacs_value func = env->make_function(env,